kelno/convert_jellyfin_library/README.md

 - **Recursive scan** – pass one or more root folders; sub-directories handled automatically.
 - **Parallel workers** (-j / --workers) – use 1 CPU cores by default.
 - **Quality knobs** – --crf and --preset expose x264 controls; defaults tuned for "Netflix-like" 1080 p quality.
-- **Safe by default** – outputs <name>.mkv in the same folder; originals retained as `<name>.bak.mkv` unless you specify --delete-original.
+- **Safe by default** – outputs <name>.webm in the same folder; originals retained as `<name>.bak.webm` unless you specify --delete-original.
 - **Idempotent** – re-runs skip files already compliant; perfect for nightly cron/systemd-timer jobs.

 Dependencies
 ------------
 - Python 3.8 or newer is required.
 - ffmpeg and ffprobe must be in your PATH.
-- ffmpeg needs to be built with libfdk_aac.
-(See https://github.com/m-ab-s/media-autobuild_suite to build it yourself)

-The current script directory will be added to path, so you can drop ffmpeg next to it if you want to use a different one.
+The current script directory will be added to path, so you can drop ffmpeg next to it if you want to use a specific one.

 Quick start
 -----------

 ### Example:
-`python3 directplay.py -j 2 --crf 18 --preset slow --delete-original /mnt/media /video/new`
+`python3 directplay.py -j 2 --delete-original /mnt/media /video/new`

-/!\ Currently, existing .srt files are added to the .mkv but not removed.
+/!\ Currently, existing .srt files are added to the container but not removed.
 They might be re added on subsequent runs!

 CLI flags
 ---------